n0mn0m/n0mn0m/README.md

 ## Things I'm currently interested in
 - Radio 📻
-- Rust
+- Python
-- System Management
+- DSP

-### Things I've learned about in the past are [here](https://git.burningdaylight.io) and [here](https://burningdaylight.io/tags)
+### Things I've learned about in the past are [here](https://burningdaylight.io/tags)

-If you have something to share I'm happy to listen.
+If you have something to share send me a link or message.
+I always like hearing about what others are doing.